-Hybrid refers to facilities that have one or more ESRs co-located at the same site as a generation resource where all such resources are controlled as a single entity and operated as a single resource behind a single point of interconnection.
+Hybrid refers to facilities that have an ESR co-located at the same site as a generation resource.

 IV.
 Energy Storage Resources Included as Part of Another Facility a.
-ESR Constructed In Conjunction With A Generation Facility
+Hybrid Facilities (ESR Constructed In Conjunction With A Generation Facility)

 If an ESR is to be constructed or installed in conjunction with, and as part of, another generation facility, the ESR may be included as part of the application for the primary generation resource and does not require a separate application.
-To be considered part of another facility the ESR must be part of a hybrid facility, the ESR's primary purpose must be to store the electricity produced by the generation facility with which it is associated and the aggregate maximum limit of electricity output of the generation facility and ESR(s) is limited to the nameplate capacity of the generator with which the ESR is associated.
+To be considered part of another facility, the ESR's primary purpose must be to store the electricity produced by the generation facility with which it is associated, the ESR must be located on the same premises or in the immediate vicinity of the generation facility with which it is associated, and the aggregate rated capacity of ESRs cannot exceed that of the generation facility with which it is associated.
 The owner of the associated generation facility must either be the applicant or a co-applicant for the facility.
 The Board anticipates this scenario will normally occur where an ESR is constructed or installed as part of an intermittent renewable generation facility, such as a wind or solar generation facility, in order to provide back-up capability to inject electricity into the grid for purposes of providing temporary dispatchability.

-1. If an ESR is constructed or installed at a later time than the generation facility with which it is associated (i.e., after the commercial operation date of the generation facility), the ESR will be considered a facility improvement and does not require an application to be filed with the Board so long as the requirements set out in IV.a. above are met.
+- 1. If an ESR is constructed or installed at a later time than the generation facility with which it is associated (i.e., after the commercial operation date of the generation facility), the ESR will be considered a facility improvement and does not require an application to be filed with the Board so long as the requirements set out in IV.a. above are met, including that the capacity of the ESR (or aggregate capacity of multiple ESRs) does not exceed the rated capacity of the generation facility with which the ESR is associated.
 The owner of the ESR must submit written notice to the Board that the ESR is being constructed or installed.
 The notice will inform the Board of the location, the facility with which the ESR is associated, and the capacity of both the ESR and the underlying generation facility.
 The notice is not required to be in any specific format.
-A letter or email is sufficient.

-- 2. If the owner or operator of a generation facility enters into an additional interconnection agreement or amended interconnection agreement that allows for an aggregate maximum limit of electricity output of the generation facility and associated ESR to be greater than the generation facility, then upon approval of such interconnection agreement, the ESR associated with the primary generation facility is no longer considered part of the facility and must obtain the Board's approval to continue operating. - b.
+A letter or email is sufficient. - 2.
+It is the Board's understanding that a facility cannot inject more electricity onto the grid at any given time than is approved in its interconnection agreement.
+Therefore, if the owner or operator of a generation facility with which an ESR is associated enters into an interconnection agreement that increases the maximum limit of electricity the facility can inject onto the grid beyond the capacity of the primary generation facility with which the ESR is associated then, upon approval of such interconnection agreement, the ESR associated with the primary generation facility is no longer considered part of the facility and must obtain the Board's approval to continue operating. - b.
 ESR Constructed With A Privately Developed Renewable Energy Generation Facility